SaulDiazInfante/stochasticConvectionDiffusion-MLE/README.md

 The repository encloses code From Matlab, Fortran and Python.

-To compilie fortran code with the ifx intel compiler:
+To compile fortran code with the ifx intel compiler and CMake:

 - Configure the Build with CMake

 ```

 mkdir build && cd build
 cmake .. -DCMAKE_Fortran_COMPILER=ifx

 ```

 - Build the Project

 ```

 cmake --build .

 ```